Kanye West Concedes Presidential Race But Sets His Sights On 2024

 Kanye West has apparently decided that he can’t win the 2020 presidential election and is looking instead to 2024.
-Around midnight on Tuesday, he posted a tweet saying “WELP KANYE 2024” with a dove emoji, as The Independent reported.
+Around midnight on Tuesday, he posted a tweet captioned “WELP KANYE 2024” with a dove emoji, as the Independent reported.

-He later amended the tweet, which was accompanied by an image of him in profile in front of an electoral map, to remove the emoji and “welp.”
+He later amended the tweet, which was accompanied by an image of him in profile in front of an electoral map, removing the emoji and “welp.”

 KANYE 2024 pic.twitter.com/Zm2pKcn12t